Pension transfers - things to think about

 It's important to get a breakdown of all the features, benefits and charges of any previous pension arrangements you have.
 Here are some of the things you'll want to find out:

-- Any valuable features, guarantees and other benefits - for example guaranteed annuity rates, protected tax-free cash or protected low pension
+- Any valuable features, guarantees and other benefits - for example guaranteed annuity rates, protected tax-free cash or protected pension age.

-*MVRs may apply if any of the pension pots you're considering transferring are invested in a With profits fund.
+*MVRs may apply if any of the pension pots you're considering transferring are invested in a with-profits fund.
+For further information, visit our With-Profits web page.

 This list isn't exhaustive.
 If you don’t have the information to hand, you can get it by contacting your existing pension provider(s).